cycodehq/cycode-cli/README.md

 ## Ignoring a Path

-To ignore a specific path for either secret or IaC scans, you will need to use the `--by-path` flag in conjunction with the `-t, --scan-type` flag (you must specify the scan type).
+To ignore a specific path for either secret, IaC, or SCA scans, you will need to use the `--by-path` flag in conjunction with the `-t, --scan-type` flag (you must specify the scan type).
 This will ignore the given path from all future scans for the given scan type.
 Use the following command to add a path to be ignored:

 `cycode ignore -t {{scan-type}} --by-path {{path}}`